gzak/Unity.Mvc.Wcf/README.md

 container.RegisterWcfClientFor<IMyService>(binding, address);
 ```

+### Web.config configuration

-or, if you have bindings and endpoints configured in
+If you have bindings and endpoints configured in
 your Web.config file (which is a better practice anyway),
 you can register a client for the WCF service using
 those configurations like this (suppose it's called